scchan/hcc_wiki/Home.md

 cd ..
 ```

 By now libc++ and libc++abi should be built and installed on your Fedora/CentOS installation.
-You are able to continue [Build hcc from source] now.
+You are able to continue build hcc from source now.

 ****